christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 *Consciousness parallel:* "When you observe a partial perception and gradually recognize its full form, your neural networks perform identical operation—incrementally collapsing ambiguous sensory data toward coherent interpretation guided by learned patterns."

 *Unified assertion:* "The computational mechanism and the consciousness mechanism are not analogous.
 They are the same threshold operation observed from different entry points.
 Both reverse entropy through learned pattern guidance.
 Both crystallize structure from noise.
 Both require defined territory (training data or embodied experience) to learn from.
 The principle is unified.
 Only the substrate differs."

+#### Prohibited Sentence Patterns

+- Avoid dualistic negation: "This is not a map but a territory," "Not a destination but a threshold."
+- Prefer: "Map and territory cohere where boundaries blur, inviting uncertain navigation."

 ### Practical Facilitation (Protocol Chapters)